 As the primary permitting partner for Ecology, we helped them balance the need to comply with extremely challenging Endangered Species Act requirements and satisfy the local tribes and governmental agencies, while effectively remediating the site.
 We sought early review and feedback from agencies regulating endangered species, avoiding delays that would hinder completing work within the required timeline.
 We also sought communication early on from tribes and other committees to get feedback and consensus on our approach and ultimately expedite the permit review timeline.

 Our remediation approach to the site also delivered social, economic, and sustainability benefits for the City of Anacortes.
-We converted part of the site into a stormwater drainage and bioswale system for the City to reduce demand on their existing systems, also reducing stormwater impacts on the marine environment.
-We also expanded the habitat area so more fish and wildlife could thrive in it.
+We converted part of the site into a stormwater drainage and bioswale system for the city to reduce demand on its existing systems, also reducing stormwater impacts on the marine environment.
+We also expanded the habitat area to accommodate more fish and wildlife.
 The restored areas allowed an influx of new businesses that contributed to the tax base and increased the community’s recreational activity.

 The extent of the cleanup:

-- Prepared plans and specifications under an extremely tight deadline (less than 3 weeks) to facilitate construction in that same calendar year
+Prepared plans and specifications under an extremely tight deadline (less than three weeks) to facilitate construction in that same calendar year